philnichols/netlifycms-gridsome/content/posts/a-post-with-a-cover.md

 ---
 title: A post with a cover image
+author: Phil Nichols
 date: 2019-01-07T00:00:00.000Z
 tags:
   - Markdown
   - Cover Image
 coverImage: /images/uploads/alexandr-podvalny-220262-unsplash.jpg
 description: >-
-  **Markdown** is intended to be as easy-to-read and easy-to-write as is feasible.
+  Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
 Readability, however, is emphasized above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.